AnastasiiaSa04/ichgram/README.md

-# Instagram Clone - Full Stack Application
+# ichgram - Full Stack Application

 Monorepo with backend API and frontend application for Instagram-like social network.